geopm/geopm/service/README.md

 Note that if any control adjustments are made during a session through the GEOPM service then every control supported by GEOPM will be reverted when the session ends.
-One consequence of this is that when a control is exposed to a user only through the geopm service, then the geopmwrite command line tool will not be effective (the value will be written, but reverted when the geopmwrite process ends).
+One consequence of this is that when a control is exposed to a user only through the GEOPM service, then the geopmwrite command line tool will not be effective (the value will be written, but reverted when the geopmwrite process ends).
 The geopmsession command line tool can be used to write any number of the